 Step 2: PERM Recruitment

 Employers are also required to execute a detailed recruitment plan to prove that they have thoroughly searched and no U.S. worker meeting the minimum requires for the job was available and willing to take the position.
 The DOL sets specific requirements for PERM recruitment dictating how, where and for how long different advertisements must run.
-Employers should expect to advertise in Sunday newspapers, in the state workforce agency, internally at their company, in addition to taking other required steps which may include job fairs, radio advertisements or job search websites.
+Employers should expect to advertise in newspapers, in the state workforce agency and internally at their company in addition to taking other required steps which may include job fairs, radio advertisements or job search websites.

 Step 3: PERM Application for Employment Certification (ETA Form 9089)